Skip to main content

 Meet our recent awardees

 The National Academies Eric and Wendy Schmidt Awards for Excellence in Science Communications present prizes to science communicators, science journalists, and research scientists who have developed creative, original work that addresses issues and advances in science, engineering, and/or medicine for the general public.
-Submissions are accepted in eight categories: freelance journalists, early-career journalists, and reporting at the local/regional level (science journalism); and graduate student researchers, early-career researchers, and later-career researchers (science communication by research scientists); and science communicator independent and science communicator organizational (science communication by individuals who do not identify as a science journalist or practicing researcher).
+Submissions are accepted in eight categories: freelance journalists; early-career journalists; science reporting at the local/regional level; graduate student researchers; early-career researchers; later-career researchers; independent science communicators and organizational science communicators.

 These prestigious awards recognize excellent science communicators and strive to build a robust community of science communicators, science journalists, and research scientists.
 The program supports the community of award winners as they continue to demystify complex issues related to science, engineering, and health effectively, inspiring wonder and curiosity about issues that impact daily life and planetary well-being.